Knowledge, Pride, and Truth

 That leaves me wondering, what does scripture actually say about knowledge?

-Knowledge and Scripture back to top
+Knowledge and Scripture

 A simple search of the entire Bible on the word “knowledge” turns up 159 hits – many are not related to this subject; searching for “know” would provide a much more exhaustive understanding.
 However, it’s more than sufficient to consider those occurrences of the word “knowledge” that pertain to the engaging of the intellect in matters of life and faith.